jwebster2469/ChatGPT-store/README.md

 > I found it very difficult to understand and learn about OpenAI specification for API actions in custom GPTs.
 I would've struggled a lot more without the help of ChatGPT to provide me with detailed explanations that clarified questions I had about the OpenAI specification, schema and much more.
 Integrating custom GPT action APIs and services using JSON format is much more complex than creating plain text instructions.
 I might integrate a custom API or service into one of my upcoming custom GPTs using the Twitter API, Google Vision API or PayPal API.

 **APIs**
 > I successfully developed one JSON format in OpenAPI specification for the Google Maps API.
 This single JSON format is utilized by my 'Maps Guide' custom GPT.
 I also tried to integrate Google Cloud Vision API, GPT-4 with Vision and the Twitter API into several custom GPTs but I was unsuccessful.
 I built and used 'OpenAPI Spec JSON Actions' while I was trying to integrate APIs with custom GPTs.
 This custom GPT is instructed to guide JSON format creation in custom GPT actions.
 I extensively optimized, expanded and improved 'OpenAPI Spec JSON Actions' to try and help me integrate APIs.

+**Expanding**

+> I'm researching, learning and working very hard to compile a list that contains over 100 custom GPTs built by Sourceduty.
+I have a lot of planned updates and expansions for my GPTs that will be developed in the future.
+The next decade of artificial intelligence will be very exciting, and the deep future of Sourceduty will be very smart.
+I expect that the first three to five years of work on Sourceduty will establish this company's reputation.

 ***
 ***